ArcadeHustle/RingEdge_NoKey_softmod/README.md

 ```
 https://club.tgfcer.com/thread-7148133-1-1.html

-The partition layout is as follows.
+Upon doing the studies requested on TGFC forum above you will find that the partition layout is as follows.
 ```
 Partition 1 - \System\ (Boot Partition)
 Partition 2 - \MiniNT  (Recovery Partition)